em3ndez/llvm-project-deluge-Fil-C/README.md

   of memory it may access, and how it may access it) rather than tag based (where pointer accesses are allowed if they hit valid memory).

-- From a language user standpoint, Fil-C is just C and C++.
+- From a language user standpoint, Fil-C is just C and C++ with GCC/clang extensions.
 It's more likely than not that your favorite C or C++ program or library compiles in Fil-C with zero changes.
+The Fil-C compiler is based on clang 20.1.8, so it supports C17 and C++20.

 ## License